kamleshkc2002/kamleshkc2002/README.md

 [![Gmail Badge](https://img.shields.io/badge/-kamleshkc2002@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:kamleshkc2002@gmail.com)](mailto:kamleshkc2002@gmail.com)
 [![GitHub Kamlesh](https://img.shields.io/github/followers/kamleshkc2002?label=follow&style=social)](https://github.com/kamleshkc2002)

-I am Kamlesh, and I am current a software developer at <a href="http://www.amazon.com">Amazon.com</a> working on Alexa Entity Resolution and focusing on Third party Music Provider integrations.
-I love to explore and learn about new things.
+I am Kamlesh, and I am current a software developer at <a href="http://www.hubspot.com">hubspot.com</a> and an ex-Amazon employee.
+I have extensive experience in AWS technologies and am proficient in Java.
+I like to dabble in Open Source technologies and I spend a lot of time on leetcode working on interesting problems.

 ## ⚡ Technologies
 Talk to me about